-Information on investments in Mainland China
+Information on investments in Mainland China FOR THE YEAR ENDED DECEMBER 31, 2023

-Expressed in thousands of NTD

-(Except as otherwise indicated)
+Expressed in thousands of NTD (Except as otherwise indicated)

-Investee in Mainland China Main business activities Paid-in capital Investment method ( Note 1 ) Mainland China as of January 1, 2023 Accumulated amount of remittance from Taiwan to Amount remitted from Taiwan to Mainland China/ Amount remitted back to Taiwan for the year ended December 31, 2023 Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023 Net income of investee for the year ended December 31, 2023 Investment income held by the Company (direct or indirect) Investment income (loss) recognised by the Company for the year ( Note 2 ) Book value of investments in Mainland China as of December 31, 2023 Accumulated amount of investment in Mainland China remitted back to Taiwan as of December 31, 2023 Footnote Investment method ( Note 1 ) Mainland China as of January 1, 2023 Mainland China as of December 31, 2023 Mainland China as of December 31, 2023 Ever Superior Technologies Corporation Sales of vehicles and electronic components \$ 130,275 (1) \$ 71,652 \$ - \$ - \$ 71,652 (\$ 40,505) 55% (\$ 22,289) \$ 43,813 \$ -

-Company name Accumulated amount of remittance from Taiwan to Mainland China of December 31, 2023 Investment amount approved by the Investment Commission of the Ministry of Economic Affairs (MOEA) Ceiling on investments in Mainland China imposed by the Investment Commission of the Ministry of Economic Affairs (MOEA) Amulaire Thermal Technology, Inc. 71,652 71,652 989,443
+Investee in Mainland China Main business activities Paid-in capital Investment method ( Note 1 ) Mainland China as of January 1, 2023 Accumulated amount of remittance from Taiwan to Amount remitted from Taiwan to Mainland China/ Amount remitted back to Taiwan for the year ended December 31, 2023 Accumulated amount of remittance from Taiwan to Mainland China Remitted to Mainland China Net income of investee for the year ended December 31, 2023 Ownership held by the Company (direct or indirect) Investment income (loss) recognised by the Company for the year ended December 31, 2023 Book value of investments in Mainland China of December 31, 2023 Accumulated amount of investment in Mainland China remitted back to Taiwan as of December 31, 2023 Footnote Accumulated amount of remittance from Taiwan to Amount remitted back to Taiwan for the year ended December 31, 2023 Accumulated amount of remittance from Taiwan to Mainland China Remitted to Mainland China Net income of investee for the year ended December 31, 2023 Ownership held by the Company (direct or indirect) Investment income (loss) recognised by the Company for the year ended December 31, 2023 Book value of investments in Mainland China of December 31, 2023 Accumulated amount of investment in Mainland China remitted back to Taiwan as of December 31, 2023 Footnote Zhejiang Amulaire Thermal Technology Co., Ltd. Sales of vehicles and electronic components \$ 130,275 (1) \$ 71,652 \$ - \$ - \$ 71,652 (\$ 40,525) 55% (\$ 22,289) \$ 43,813 \$ - Accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023 Company name 2023 Affairs (MOEA) MOEA Amulaire Thermal Technology, Inc. \$ 71,652 \$ 71,652 \$ 989,443